Derick Dillard Slams Media Over Coverage Of Jazz Jennings

 — Derick Dillard (@derickmdillard) May 17, 2018

-Derick Dillard has for the most part been posting photos and videos of him and his family lately on social media.
+Derick Dillard has, for the most part, been posting photos and videos of him and his family lately on social media.
 He has said that he is focusing on making memories with his family.
 However, he has focused on this story of Jazz Jennings as well.
 His posts have gotten him into trouble with TLC in the past and now he seems to have specifically called out People as well.

 As one person commented, the magazine has faithfully covered Duggar news for years.
 Between the family’s courtships, weddings, and babies coming fast and furious these days, there is more than enough to write about.
 Just like any other publication, they post all kinds of news that is out there.
-It is obvious that Derick is not happy that they choose to ‘glamorize’ the story of Jazz’s gender transformation.
+It is obvious that Derick is not happy that they choose to “glamorize” the story of Jazz’s gender transformation.

 Despite the people who blasted Dillard for saying what he did, there were others who agreed wholeheartedly with what he said.